 "I’m fine.
 The only problem is that I haven’t been in the car for 20 days".

-When asked about helping Montoya he said:
+When asked about helping Montoya he says:

 "No one has ever helped me, I’ll do my own race as always".

 "We still have a lot of work to do, as the rain set us back in free practice.
-If I didn’t make a small mistake in turn 2 I would be leading, but I’m still ahead of the Williams’ and the McLaren’s".
+If I didn’t make a small mistake in turn 2 I would be leading, but I’m still ahead of the Williams and the McLarens".

-The Schumacher brothers were disappointed.
+The Schumacher brothers are disappointed.
 Michael says:

 "Once again I had to pre-qualify on a dirty and slippery track.
 I’m not worried though, 8th place doesn’t mean anything for us".

-And Ralf added:
+And Ralf adds:

 "In the wet our tyres are one second slower than everyone else’s".